shreya-thakkannavar/sentiment-analysis-for-mental-health-monitoring/README.md

 # sentiment-analysis-for-mental-health-monitoring
-Real-time analysis of text to monitor and assess an individual’s mental health.
+This project analyzes text messages in real-time to monitor and assess mental health.
+It helps identify emotional states such as stress, anxiety, or depression, providing insights for timely support and intervention.
+The system uses machine learning techniques to classify sentiments and track changes in mental well-being over time.